PoolsBuilding a Pool in Utah: Everything You Need to Know

 What Is The Best Time Of Year To Build A Pool In Utah?

 You can’t build a pool in the winter in Utah, right?
 Wrong!
 Winter can actually be a good time to build a pool.
-Most people build pools in the warmer months, so contractors are more plentiful when it’s cold.
-Fall and spring are also great times to build pools.
-Choosing to build a pool in Utah during any of these seasons also allows time for vegetation to regrow before peak pool season.
+Most people build pools in the warmer months, so contractors are more plentiful when it’s cold, and that can mean a shorter construction period and more focus on your project by your pool contractor.
+It can also mean paying less for the same project!
+Fall and spring are also great times to build pools in Utah.
+Choosing to build a pool in Utah during any of the “off” seasons also allows time for vegetation to regrow before peak pool season, may make a product that wasn’t in stock during the summer months become more readily available, and will nearly ensure that the project is complete before peak pool season arrives.

 What Are The Challenges Of Building A Pool In Utah?

 The biggest challenge of building a pool in Utah is the weather.
-It can be more cost effective to build in the winter when there are more work crews available, but being dependent on the weather can stretch the timeline and diminish any savings.
+It can be more cost effective to build in the winter when there are more work crews available, but being dependent on the weather can stretch the timeline and sometimes diminish savings.
 The fall and spring can also be rainy, and/or cold, which can also challenge the timeline.
+And one thing to note for homeowners building a pool in Utah is that one day of inclement weather does not usually equal one day of delay.
+Rain needs time to dry, after all!
+That said, choosing a Utah pool builder who understands these kinds of challenges, communicates clearly about them, and is ready to provide efficient solutions to inevitable delays will increase your satisfaction with the pool building process, no matter in which season you start.

 A concrete pool takes anywhere from three to six months to build.
 Included in that time is a 30-day period where the pool must remain empty while the concrete cures.